 SALEM KAPSASKI - MUSICAL COMEDY HORROR - 2HR 5MIN

-I've been a fan of Troma entertainment ever since first laying eyes on Lloyd Kaufman's Toxic Avenger debut film.
-It's been a love affair with the large staple of juvenile, gross, violent, imaginative low budget films; a love affair that continues to this very day.
+I've been a fan of Troma entertainment since first laying eyes on Lloyd Kaufman's ground breaking debut film, Toxic Avenger, and ever since, it's been nothing short of a love affair with the production studios' large staple of juvenile, gross, violent, imaginative low budget films; a love affair that continues to this very day.
 In fact, one of our recent favorites here at Thirteenth Floor, is fledgling director Kansas Bowling's B.C.
 Butcher.
 And while many are put off or decry these same films for the rough-around-the-edges production, or low budget aesthetic, we personally find those qualities to be signature traits of Troma that do more in the way of adding character, rather than taking away any artistic or cinematic integrity.
 Love it or hate it, point is at least here, we're always down to run through a new Troma family release.
 Spidarlings is no exception.

-Written and directed by Salem Kapsaski (London Calling, Trashtastic) this daring little fever dream is described as a queer punk rock horror musical, and at the very least, points right off the bat for the unusual mashup.
+Written and directed by Salem Kapsaski (London Calling, Trashtastic) this daring little fever dream is described as a queer punk rock horror musical, and at the very least, gets points - right off the bat - for the unusual mashup.
 The brief plot synopsis too, is suitably intriguing:

 Poverty stricken lovers Eden and Matilda have enough trouble just getting through the days, but when Eden buys a pet spider the real troubles start